buddhist-uni/buddhist-uni.github.io/_content/articles/effects-of-brief-mindfulness-based-interventions_howarth-ana-et-al.md

 > Despite heterogeneity of outcomes across studies, there is evidence that brief MBIs can impact numerous health-related outcomes after only one session and with interventions as brief as 5 min.

-This meta-analysis of 85 meditation interventions shows that even a small amount of meditation in beneficial.
+This meta-analysis of 85 meditation interventions shows that even a small amount of meditation is beneficial.